Distance: 44.7 miles

 A path winds downhill into the distance.
 Mission Peak is visible on the horizon.

-The view at this point was stunning and intimidating, as miles of rolling hills unfolded into the distance with Mission Peak (rightmost peak just touching the horizon) visible on the horizon.
+Miles of rolling hills unfolded into the distance with Mission Peak (rightmost peak just touching the horizon) visible on the horizon.

 Similar to the previous photograph, Mission Peak is still visible on the horizon